gregorwebmaster/ngino_devserver/README.md

 1. clone this repository
 2. go into repository directory (default ngino_webserver)
 3. run as root **"docker-compose up -d"**
+4. call localhost:8080 in your broswer to look welcome page

+## Configuration
+### 1. Vhost for nginx
+  * Vhost files for nginx are storet into *config/www/vhost*.
+You can use hello-word.conf as exemplary file.
+  * After create/change config file run as root **"docker restart nginowebserver_nginx_1"** to apply changes

 ## Join to NGINO WEBSERVER